-Parish Church.
-Circa 1260, largely re-built c.1410, for Elizabeth de Pembruge, South Chapel of c.1515, and whole restored 1889-92 by Ewan Christian.
+GV I Parish Church.
+Circa 1260, largely re-built c.1410, for Elizabeth de Pembruge, south chapel of c.1515, and whole restored 1889-92 by Ewan Christian.
 Ashlar with lead roofs.
-Three-bay nave, 4-bay aisles extending Eastwards to form transepts, central tower and spire, South transeptal chapel, 3-bay chancel, and North vestry.
+Three bay nave, four bay aisles extending eastwards to form transepts, central tower and spire, south transeptal chapel, three bay chancel, and north vestry.
 Moulded cill string, continuous hoodmould, buttresses with set-backs and pinnacles above, parapet string, and battlemented parapet, except to aisles.

 Listing NGR: SJ7956507384

 The contents of this record have been generated from a legacy data system.